root-project/root/documentation/spectrum/Spectrum.md

 The 1-dimensional visualization function displays spectrum (or its part) on the Canvas of a form.
 Before calling the function, one has to fill in the `one_dim_pic` structure containing all parameters of the display.
-The function has the form of
+The function has a form of

 ```{.cpp}
 char *display1(struct one_dim_pic* p);